Anyone that works with glass will eventually need to fuse separate pieces together.

 Of course, as a beginner or hobbyist you don’t want to invest a huge amount of money to buy a conventional kiln just to supplement your stained glass kit.

-Today we will look at the best glass fusing kiln for the microwave that will let you fuse glass easily at home.
+Today we will look at the best microwave kilns for glass fusing at home.

 How Does a Microwave Glass Kiln Work?